 Being arrested in New York City is not something most people expect to experience, but it happens every day.
-Whether you’re in the wrong place at the wrong time or the police make a mistake, knowing your rights can mean the difference between walking away freely or facing unjust charges that can damage your future.
+Whether you are in the wrong place at the wrong time or the police make a mistake, knowing your rights can mean the difference between walking away freely or facing unjust charges that can damage your future.

 Understanding the Basics: What Does “Arrest” Really Mean?

 When the police arrest you, they are legally taking away your freedom of movement.
-This is only lawful if they have “probable cause,” which means they have a reasonable basis to believe you committed a crime.
+This is only lawful if they have probable cause, which means they have a reasonable basis to believe you committed a crime.
 Without probable cause or a valid arrest warrant, any arrest is likely illegal and a violation of your constitutional rights.

 Your Right to Remain Silent